Enjoy travel aboard VIA Rail's train, The Canadian, from Vancouver to Toronto.

 Friday / Wednesday

 Mid-morning start to your Mountains, Lakes & Waterfalls tour.
 Travel through Banff and Yoho National Parks to visit some of the most treasured areas in the Canadian Rockies.
 Your stops include Moraine Lake, Valley of the Ten Peaks, Spiral Tunnels, and Takakkaw Falls.
 Late afternoon arrival into Banff.
 Overnight Banff.
-Lunch included at Fairmont Chateau Lake Louise.
+Lunch included at Emerald Lake Lodge.

 Day 5 — Banff / Jasper